 Bradenton is a medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Florida.
 With a population of 59,439 people and 53 constituent neighborhoods, Bradenton is the 59th largest community in Florida.

-The citizens of Bradenton are slightly better educated than the national average of 21.84% for all cities and towns, with 23.98% of adults in Bradenton having a bachelor's degree or advanced degree.
+The education level of Bradenton citizens is a little higher than the average for US cities and towns: 23.98% of adults in Bradenton have at least a bachelor's degree.

 The per capita income in Bradenton in 2018 was $29,154, which is middle income relative to Florida and the nation.
 This equates to an annual income of $116,616 for a family of four.
 However, Bradenton contains both very wealthy and poor people as well.